 Choosing the metal colour:

 Next, you should decide on the precious metal for the ring’s band.
-A classic, traditional (and some do say old fashioned) choice is yellow gold.
-Next, you have the white precious metals that are the most popular right now: white gold, platinum or palladium.
-You could also go for rose gold, which has a delicate pink tone and has become very fashionable recently.
+A classic, traditional choice is yellow gold.
+Next, you have the white precious metals: white gold, platinum or palladium.
+You could also opt for rose gold, which has a delicate pink tone and is considered very romantic.

 Choosing the metal quality: